On the Role of Entropy-based Loss for Learning Causal Structures with Continuous Optimization: Experiments

 \section{Experiments}

-To investigate the effectiveness of the entropy loss, we compare it with baseline algorithms on both synthetic data and real-world data.
-The synthetic data are generated from linear non-Gaussian data and nonlinear additive noise data, respectively.
-The following algorithms that use the least-square loss for data reconstruction are taken as the baseline: NOTEARS \citep{zheng2018dags}, DAG-GNN \citep{yu2019dag}, NOTEARS-MLP \citep{zheng2020learning}.
+To investigate the effectiveness of the entropy-based loss, we compare it with baseline algorithms on both synthetic data and real-world data.
+The synthetic data are generated from linear pairwise SCM, linear non-Gaussian SCM, and nonlinear additive noise SCM, respectively.
+The following algorithms are taken as the baseline: NOTEARS \cite{zheng2018dags}, LiNGAM \cite{shimizu2006linear}, GOLEM-NV \cite{ng2020role}, DAG-GNN \cite{yu2019dag}, NOTEARS-MLP \cite{zheng2020learning}, GraN-DAG \cite{lachapelle2019gradient}.
 We reuse the parameter settings for those baseline algorithms in their original papers and codes.

-For the differential entropy estimator, it turn out that the method proposed by \cite{10.5555/302528.302606} is well suit for this problem. in which the entropy can be estimated using following method: